walwehaibi/car-navigation/README.md

 This program uses value iteration (MDPs) to have autonomous cars go from a start position to an end position in a grid with minimal money spent.

 ## Problem Description:
-- Autonomous cars navigating throughout a grid
+- Autonomous cars navigating throughout a grid.
-- Cars can move north, south, east, or west
+- Cars can move north, south, east, or west.
 - There will be some obstacles such as building and road closures (given as input to the program).
 - If a car crashes into an obstacle, the car has to pay $100.
 - A car spends $1 for gas for every move.